Russell-Pollari/lda-example/README.md

 Dataset “Sample_Data_IEGKC.xlsx”* contains a text column with paragraphs on lessons learned from IEG’s Project Performance Assessment Reports (PPARs), along with country and sector information.

+## Code
+The code that runs the model is in TopicModeling.py

+## Before Running the Program:

+Please run "pip install -r requirements.txt" in your terminal first.
+This will run all the required libraries for the code.

+## Methodology
 Loading gensim and nltk libraries

 Steps for Data Pre-processing